shichao-an/notes/docs/devops/ch3.md

 [p47]

+DevOps does not subsume Dev and does not subsume Ops.
+To understand DevOps, however, it is important to be aware of the context that people in Ops or Dev come from.

+One characterization of Ops is given in the Information Technology Infrastructure Library (ITIL).
+ITIL acts as a kind of coarse-grained job description for the operations staff.
+ITIL is based on the concept of "services", and the job of Ops is to support the design, implementation, operation, and improvement of these services within the context of an overall strategy.

 ### Operations Services

 An operations service can be the provisioning of hardware, the provisioning of software, or supporting various IT functions.
 Services provided by operations also include the specification and monitoring of [service level agreements](https://en.wikipedia.org/wiki/Service-level_agreement) (SLAs), capacity planning, business continuity, and information security.